mgeraci/auto-hud/README.md

 pip install -r requirements.txt
 ```

-Then, to start the server, run `python auto-hud.py`.
-But you'll need to add a
+Then, to start the server, run `python auto-hud.py`, and hit localhost:5000.
-configuration file before it starts up.
-What configuration file?
+But you'll need to add a configuration file before it starts up.
+What
+configuration file?
 Glad you asked.

 ## Configuration
 Auto HUD requires two configuration files in the project root to run,
 `localsettings.py` and `constants.py`.
 Localsettings contains personal
-settings, like api keys and birthdays.
-Constants contains non-sensitive
+settings, like api keys and birthdays, and therefore is not included in the
-sitewide settings, like the order of modules.
+repository.
+Constants contains non-sensitive sitewide settings, like the order
+of modules.

 ### localsettings.py
-Here is an example `localsettings.py` file:
+Here is an example `localsettings.py` file, which you can copy into your clone:

 ```.py
 # change this number to trigger the client to reload. use if you want to hot